wpaccessibility/wp-a11y-docs/docs/topics/forms/input-label/accessible-name.md

 {: .alert }
 Visual text or equivalent, like a search icon, should always be visible, so sighted users don't have to guess what they need to fill out.

-If you must hide a label or control from vision, use the CSS class [.screen-reader-text](https://make.wordpress.org/accessibility/handbook/best-practices/markup/the-css-class-screen-reader-text/) or equivalent.
+If you must hide a label or control from vision, use the CSS class [`.screen-reader-text`](https://make.wordpress.org/accessibility/handbook/best-practices/markup/the-css-class-screen-reader-text/) or equivalent.

 {: .dont }
-Don't use the CSS `display: none`, `visibility: hidden` or the HTML-attribuut `hidden` on a label, as that also removes the element, and its accessible name, from the accessibility tree.
+Don't use the CSS `display: none`, `visibility: hidden` or the HTML attribute `hidden` on a label, as that also removes the element, and its accessible name, from the accessibility tree.

 ```html
 <!-- this in incorrect code, the visual text Go is not describing what you need to fill out -->